verrazzano/console/README.md

   ```
   See [Get console credentials](https://github.com/verrazzano/verrazzano/blob/master/install/README.md#6-get-console-credentials) for more information on accessing Keycloak and other user interfaces in a Verrazzano environment.
 - Navigate to "Clients" and click the client named "webui".
 On the Settings screen, go to "Valid Redirect URIs" and click "+" button to add the redirect URL `http://localhost:8000/*`.
-- One the same page, go to "Web Origins" and click "+" button to add `http://localhost:8000`.
+- On the same page, go to "Web Origins" and click "+" button to add `http://localhost:8000`.
 - Click Save.

 #### Get Verrazzano user credentials:

 The Verrazzano Console accesses the Verrazzano API using [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) based authentication provided by [Keycloak Authorization Services](https://www.keycloak.org/docs/4.8/authorization_services/).
-To access this token from Keycloak, the user accessing the Console must be logged into Verrazzano Keycloak.
-Verrazzano installations have a default user `verrazzano` configured in Verrazzano Keycloak which can be used to login.
+To access this token from Keycloak, the user accessing the Console must be logged into Keycloak and have a valid session.
+Verrazzano installations have a default user `verrazzano` configured in Verrazzano Keycloak server which can be used to authenticate with the server.
 To access the password for `verrazzano` user from management cluster, execute

 ```bash
    kubectl get secret --namespace verrazzano-system verrazzano -o jsonpath={.data.password} | base64 --decode; echo